jik18001/CTngOld/server/Readme.md

 - `homePage`: base page of gossiper
 - The remaining functions are tailored towards handling different gossip requests such as POST and GET requests.
 The gossiper server start function is also contained in this file.

 ## Monitor_server.go
-- Contains Stubs of get functions for: `STH, Revocation(s), and POM` for requests from relying parties.
+- Contains Get functions for: `STH, Revocation(s), and POM`.
-- Receive functions for `POM` from relying party.
+- Receive functions for: `Gossip(object) and POM`.
-- Handle functions for: `Gossip` from gossiper
+- Handle functions for: `Gossip`
-- After running `StartMonitorServer` the monitor will listen for requests by running `initializeMonitorEndpoints`, then it runs the respective functions to handle the types of request listed above.
+- After running `StartMonitorServer` the monitor will listen for requests by running `handleMonitorRequests`, then it runs the respective functions to handle the types of request listed above.

 ## Logger.go
 - This file represents the functionality of a CTng logger.
 Currently we use a fakelogger but this file is the skeleton for what a logger in CTng should look like.